fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket II - pt 1.md

 ## Chapter 4

-&amp;gt; _"My_ Pretty Please! _is not totally reliable: I can't make people goes violent or does this that they could not do otherwise.
+> _"My_ Pretty Please! _is not totally reliable: I can't make people goes violent or does this that they could not do otherwise.
 So, half of the success for_ Pretty Please! _involves to know the target and his motivations.
 After that, it's easy to use my powers."_
-&amp;gt;
+>
-&amp;gt; **_Jiminy Cricket_, answering a question at _Blue Peter_, BBC**
+> **_Jiminy Cricket_, answering a question at _Blue Peter_, BBC**

 _"First of all, sir, let me see your woman.
 I'll talk with Dispatch for medic support."_ said Jiminy, hands up, looking for mr. McNamara.